Diego Moyano

 Diego Moyano (born 14 March 1975) is a coach and former professional tennis player from Argentina.

-Currently he is coaching WTA tennis pro Coco Gauff.
-Prior to that he coached Kevin Anderson from 2020 until his retirement in May 2022.
+Coaching

-Moyano previously worked as a USTA coach, training American ATP players Tommy Paul and Reilly Opelka, as well as helping Denis Kudla and Andrea Collarini.
+Moyano has worked as a USTA coach, training American ATP players Tommy Paul, Reilly Opelka and Frances Tiafoe, as well as helping Denis Kudla and Andrea Collarini.

-Career
+He formerly coached WTA tennis pro Coco Gauff until April 2023 and subsequently reunited with Frances Tiafoe in December 2023.
+Prior to that he coached Kevin Anderson from 2020 until his retirement in May 2022 and is currently coaching him since his comeback a year later in 2023.

+Professional career

 Moyano took part in the 1999 French Open and lost a four set opening round match to American player Chris Woodruff.

 His next appearance on the ATP Tour was in the 2001 Cerveza Club Colombia Open, where he was unable to get past qualifier Alexandre Simoni in the first round.
 He was also an opening round casualty at his next ATP tournament, the 2004 Buenos Aires Open, losing to Óscar Hernández.

 The Argentine played in the doubles at the 2003 BellSouth Open, with Phillip Harboe.
 They lost in the first round to José Acasuso and Andrés Schneiter.